I wrote this when my teenage daughter went travelling with a friend for the first time:

 Make copies of your teen’s passport, cash cards, tickets etc, and keep them in a handy place, just in case they are lost or stolen and you have to help sort things out.

 Make sure that your teen can use their mobile phone while they’re travelling – you’ll feel a lot better if it’s easy to keep in touch.
-My daughter has a phone contract with Vodaphone which lets her use her UK allowance in Europe for an additional payment of £3 a day.
-We’ve been messaging each other regularly while she’s away, and she’s phoned for a chat a couple of times.
+My daughter and I have been messaging each other regularly while she’s away, and she’s phoned for a chat a couple of times.

 Travel insurance is vital – make sure that they have adequate cover.
 Insurance is the only element of the trip which I arranged for my daughter.
 It didn’t look like she was going to arrange it for herself, and I decided that I’d quite like the peace of mind of knowing that she was adequately covered in case anything went wrong.
 We have an annual family travel insurance policy, but it didn’t cover her for this trip, so I took out a separate policy for her.
 Both she and I have a note of the policy reference and emergency phone number, just in case.